Connecting CCSF Students with Immigrant and Elders in Noncredit ESL Classrooms.

-Project SHINE is a nationwide service service-learning program that supports immigrants who are learning English as a second language, by increasing their participation in the community and/or working toward becoming U.S. citizens.
+Project SHINE is a nationwide service service-learning program that supports immigrants who are learning English as a second language, by increasing their participation in the community and/or toward becoming U.S. citizens.

 Why Join Project Shine?